 So, let me get this straight.
 Someone who, given the choice between a cappuccino made of fresh ground coffee beans exposed to the right amount of pressure, heat, and filtered water or a cup of Tim Horton’s made from low-grade coffee beans ground up and bagged seven weeks ago, sitting in a decanter that hasn’t been washed in three days, is a snob for choosing the cappuccino?
 That is some dicey logic m’lady.

-Most days the aversion to all things ‘bling’ is what I love about where I come from.
+Most days the aversion to all things ‘bling’ is what I love most about where I come from.
 If you’re a stranger or if you’re new to town, folks here will bend over backwards to help you out even if, at the outset, they don’t like the looks of you.
-If you’re standing at a bus stop you are guaranteed a conversation about the weather or how crappy the hockey team is playing this year.
+If you’re standing at a bus stop you are guaranteed a conversation about the weather or the NHL hockey team.
 If you’re stuck in an elevator there will be no awkward silences because everyone will give their two cents on the situation.
 You will know every minute you’re not alone.

 On the other hand, affixing of the label “snob” upon those of us who embrace things not ham and egg is a bit passive aggressive, isn’t it?
 Throughout my life, I’ve been variously called out for liking classical music, reading books with no pictures, talking about philosophy, doing yoga, meditating, not really caring about professional sports, or having an avowed interest in what goes on in the world beyond the wheat fields hugging my town.

 My partner and I often tussle for control of the radio dial when we’re driving to or from work.
 She wants to listen to one of the fifteen Top 40 pop or country radio stations on the radio dial in my town, each of which plays the same twenty hit songs.
 These are the auto-tuned songs, the songs with beats ripped-off from samples of real artists, songs that transform the existential angst of life into campy pop-culture massacres; songs which, in a year, will compel everyone to stick an ice pick in their ears.

 Sure, they’re filled with catchy beats that make you want to bop your head.
 They sound great in a night-club; they are ideal background music for the spectacle of lights and dancers who flank the pop star on their circus tour.
 But here’s the thing; they’re pop songs.
 They’re made to appeal to the most undiscerning base demographic of music listener in existence.
-They’re window-dressing in a whole genre of music that, on the whole, can be classified as “music for people who give zero fucks about music.”
+They’re window-dressing in a whole genre of music that, on the whole, can be classified as “Music for people who give zero fucks about music.”

 Hey, that’s okay.
 Not everyone has to care about music.
 That’s not the point.
-The point is that, just because this sludge is rammed down millions of people’s throats, and because millions like it doesn’t mean it’s good.
+The point is that, just because this pop-culture sludge is rammed down millions of people’s throats, and because millions think they like the crap does not mean it’s good.
 Millions of people thought National Socialism and Bolshevism were good too, right?

 “Okay, so we’ll be listening to Justin Bieber and Hedley in two-hundred years like we’ve been listening to Mozart, right?”
 I say.
 “Heck, even forty years from now, do you think we’ll be listening to Selena Gomez and Rihanna like we’re still listening to the Rolling Stones and John Coltrane!”
 I implore.